Professional Practice Experience

 The Professional Practice Experience is the second course in the three-course sequence of Academic Spine courses (SOPHSEM 2900, PROFPRAC 3900, and CAPSTONE 4900).

 Many Professional Practice Experience courses are intended to be interdisciplinary in that students with various material interests could take any of the sections and be engaged by the class conversation and critique.
 However, at SAIC, instructors teach their strengths and interests, thus readings and writing assignments may reflect a faculty member's discipline or departmental affiliation.
 Many faculty title their Professional Practice Experience courses descriptively and creatively and provide a detailed course description to signal the particular course focus to potential students.

 Students wishing to locate a faculty mentor within their particular area of study are advised to examine faculty bios and course descriptions in order to select a Professional Practice Experience course that meets their identified goals and aspirations.

 At the conclusion of the Professional Practice Experience course, students will be able to:

-- Create connections and linkages with relevant practitioners, organizations, and institutions in students’ field(s) of interest, with an attention to identifying key players as well as situating their own work within these fields.
-(Linked to BFA LG 3, 4.
-Examples of evidence: alumni/artist interview; short summary of experience attending networking events such as a gallery opening, a panel/symposium, visiting an alum at a job site, etc.)
+- Create connections and linkages with relevant practitioners, organizations, and institutions in students’ field(s) of interest, with an attention to identifying key figures as well as situating their own work within these fields.

 The information below updates twice a week--it is possible that changes may occur between updates.
 Up-to-the-minute information for enrolled students can always be found at PeopleSoft Self-Service.